8 nights starting from

 Day 5: Nafplio to Gythio.

 We start our journey south towards Gythio following round the wide sweeping bay of Nafplio, where we may be lucky to spot some migrating birds resting in the bay, and then up and over the hills which dominate the bay and provide us with some more fantastic views.
 We will botanise during our journey to Gythio including botanising nearby the Byzantine site of Mystras.
-Check-in to the Pantheon Hotel, Gythio for a four-night stay.
+Check-in to the Infinity Hotel, Gythio for a four-night stay.

 Day 6: Krani island and the road to Aeropoli.